 All of the exclusions listed above are subject to the terms and conditions of the policy.

-As with all professions where an accident or injury may cause a claim against you, there are unforeseen circumstances that a Personal Trainer or Yoga Instructor might encounter.
+As with all professions where an accident or injury may cause a claim against you, there are unforeseen circumstances that a Personal Trainer or Yoga Instructor might encounter, which is why insurance for yoga teachers and personal trainers are necessary.